 It wasn’t until Issy came off her contraceptive and her periods didn’t return that a diagnosis of RED-S was finally confirmed.
 If she hadn’t decided to stop her contraception, she wouldn’t have known.

 A year on and Issy is still recovering.
-She otherwise feels fine, but by tracking her hormones using Female Hormone Mapping, she can see that her hormone fluctuations are not yet back to normal, so she is unable to return to training.
+She otherwise feels fine, but by tracking her hormones using our advanced female hormone test, MyFORM™, she can see that her hormone fluctuations are not yet back to normal, so she is unable to return to training.
 Without this insight, Issy would’ve started training too soon causing further issues with her hormone health.

 But it’s not just sportswomen that this affects.
 Women are often prescribed hormonal contraception to manage symptoms related to their hormones.
 However, if a woman’s period is irregular, unusually heavy, or painful then it’s a sign that something is wrong and further investigation is needed.